How to Network: 5 Top Business Networking Tips

 Don’t be afraid to give someone you’ve just met a compliment.
 Business Insider states that people associate the adjectives you use to describe other people with your personality.
 Therefore, if you remark that an acquaintance is welcoming and friendly, they’ll probably think that of you.
 Besides, who doesn’t love a compliment?

 Keep in mind who you’re looking to connect with.
-If you’ve turned up to a networking event and know who you need to speak to that’s a fantastic start.
+If you’ve turned up to a networking event and know who you need to speak to, that’s a fantastic start.
 When you make first contact with them, tell them how much you enjoyed their most recent blog post, product, redesign – anything!
-If people know you’re following them (online, preferably) and taking an interest in their business and/or life they’ll be keen to find out why.
+If people know you’re following their successes online, and taking an interest in their business and/or life they’ll be keen to find out why.
 This is your in – you’ll have attracted their attention enough to make your case as to why you should connect.

 If your networking looks more like the image on the left, you’re missing out making a real connection to people.
 Don’t hide behind your screen, aim for your meet ups to look more like the image on the right – you’ll get much more out of your time.